dela1000/bears/README.md

 The installation process might take a few minutes.

+When it completes a new tab will open on the browser at `http://localhost:3000/` to use the app.

 ## Relevant files:

 - `backend/db.js` writes the SQL database if it's not found on the current machine.